 Schools.
 Burnett construction was completed in December 2012.

 In November 2010, Wiseburn voters approved yet another school construction bond for $87 million to build Wiseburn High School.
 This is the first time in California history that an elementary district has approved bonds to build a high school.
-The Environmental Impact Report was completed in 2013 and the District hopes to open the new Wiseburn High School in late 2016 or early 2017.
+The Environmental Impact Report was completed in 2013 and the District hopes to open the new Wiseburn High School in the summer of 2017.

 There is a well deserved reputation for educational excellence within the Wiseburn Unified School District.
 Both parents and others perceive the District as successfully offering a personalized learning process focused on mastery of the basic skills within a safe, positive, and orderly learning environment.
 Acquisition of skills needed to compete in a global economy is a major thrust.
 Staff members are highly committed and students achieve.
 The staff is dedicated to maintaining high academic standards for students and continuing the tradition of pride in the District.